bereketmekonnen/HDF5_file_converter/README.md

 # HDF5_file_converter
-This program converts HDF5 files into 3 diffrent formats.  the formats are CSV, TXT, AND XML

-it is writen with python 3.
+This program is ment to be used as a tool to convert HDF5 files to CSV, TXT, and XML files it is writen with python 3.
-inorder to run the program successfully, the following libraryies need to be imported pandas, numpy, h5py and os
+To run the program successfully, the following libraryies need to be imported pandas, numpy, h5py and os